KurioApp/jobs/Mobile-Engineer-Flutter.md

 ## Qualifications

 - Kurio's values (Get sh*t done, Be Bold, Stay Curious, Excellence, Collaboration)
-- Able to write scalable mobile applications using Dart
+- Able to develop mobile applications using Dart
-- Have knowledge in Flutter's life cycle
+- Knowledge in Flutter's life cycle
-- Have knowledge in Software Architecture such as MVP or MVVM.
-- Have knowledge of Object-Oriented Programming (OOP)
-- Have at least one basic understanding of Android or iOS development
-- Have at least one basic understanding of Android Material Design or Cupertino Design principles
+- Familiar with REST API
-- Have knowledge of SQL
+- Familiar with SQL
-- Understand the very basic conecept of RESTful API
-- Possess strong debugging skills
 - Familiar with Git workflow and its principles
-- Familiar with Agile and Scrum

 ## Preferred Qualifications

+- Knowledge in Software Architecture such as MVP or MVVM
+- Good understanding of at least one of either Android or iOS development
-- Understands reactive programming (RxDart) with BLoC pattern
+- Good understanding of reactive programming (i.e. RxDart with BLoC pattern)
 - Have performed either Unit or Integration Test
 - Deployed a Flutter application to the Play Store and App Store
-- Knowledge of CI/CD
 - Create custom animations